DETAILED ACTION

 Allowable Subject Matter

-Claim 13-16 and 20-21 are objected to as being dependent upon a rejected base claim, but would be allowable if rewritten in independent form including all of the limitations of the base claim and any intervening claims.
+Claim 13-16 and 20-21 are objected to as being dependent upon a rejected base claim but would be allowable if rewritten in independent form including all of the limitations of the base claim and any intervening claims.

 Claim 13 requires a second equalizing device coupled to the node of the second LBL, wherein the first equalizing device and the second equalizing device are further coupled to each other to form the equalization path.
-The prior arts of record appears to teach column decoders, sense amplifiers, bit line equalization and pre-charge circuits, and buffer circuits.
+The prior arts of record appear to teach column decoders, sense amplifiers, bit line equalization and pre-charge circuits, and buffer circuits.
 However, the prior arts do not appear to teach or fairly suggest two equalizing devices coupled to each other to form the equalization path.
 Based on this rationale, claim 13 and its dependent claims 14-16 are objected.

 Under the same rationale, claims 20 and its dependent claim 21 are also objected.